Arashhs/Applied-Linear-Algebra-Final-Project/README.md

 # Linear-Algebra-Final-Project
-Applied Linear Algebra Final Project - implementing image compression algorithms in python using numpy library and Problem solving using Total Least Squares
+Implementing an image compression algorithm in Python using NumPy library and solving some Total Least Square problems